How Much Does Paying Off a Car Loan Help Credit

 Every consumer should be aware of what information is available on their credit report.
 You can request your credit report and find out your credit score for free at AnnualCreditReport.com.

 Review your report for errors.
 Even small typos — like misspelling your name — could present problems down the line.
-Report them to the relevant credit bureaus via their online dispute process to have them corrected or removed.
+Report inaccuracies to the relevant credit bureaus via their online dispute process to have them corrected or removed.

 If you’ve had financial problems in the past but have turned things around, be prepared to explain to your potential employer how you’ve accomplished that.